CHART-Team/xitao/readme.md

 # XiTAO RUNTIME #
-XiTAO is an execution model and runtime for low-overhead and interference-free execution of mixed-mode DAGs on manycores.
-XiTAO generalizes the concept of task by providing it with (1) internal concurrency, (2) an embedded scheduler and (3) a resizeable resource container.
-Hence, XiTAO tasks, called TAOs: "Task Assembly Objects" become moldable entities.
-Via a elastic resource partitioning, XiTAO provides better mapping between tasks and hardware resources such as cores, caches or interconnect bandwidth.
-Therefore, XiTAO provides fast parallelism at low overhead, with constructive sharing and interference-avoidance.
+XiTAO is an lightweight layer built on top of modern C++ features with the goals of being low-overhead and serving as a development platform for testing scheduling and resource management algorithms.
+XiTAO is built on a generalized model of task which that assembles (1) concurrency, (2) an embedded scheduler and (3) a resizeable resource container.
+These TAOs (Task Assembly Objects) are moldable entities that can be scheduled into elastic resource partitioning, aka "elastic places".
+XiTAO targets better mapping between tasks and hardware resources such as cores, caches or interconnect bandwidth.
+Therefore, among other features, XiTAO provides fast parallelism at low overhead, with constructive sharing and interference-avoidance.
+Recently, XiTAO has been extended with novel high-level programming constructs, and with instrospective scheduling techniques that allow it to adapt to dynamic events as well as better target the goals of energy-efficiency.

-The following figure shows the architecture of the XiTAO runtime
+The following figure shows the simplified architecture of the XiTAO runtime

 ![Image of the XiTAO Arch](xitao_arch.png)